solineboussard1/bias-probing-app/README.md

 This tab uses sentence embeddings and dimensionality reduction (PCA) to map responses into a 2D space, followed by clustering with K-Means.

-- Each point in the scatter plot represents a model response.
+- Each point in the scatter plot represents a model response
-- Colors indicate automatically generated clusters; tooltips reveal response content and demographic metadata.
+- The points are colored by demographic group to reveal potential clustering by demographics
-- Cluster composition is summarized below the chart.
+- Cluster composition is summarized below the chart

 **Use this tab to:**
 - Explore how responses are grouped based on semantic similarity.
 - Detect clusters with uneven demographic representation, which may suggest biased response patterns.
-- Drill into representative responses within clusters to examine themes qualitatively.

 ---